 There are various factors that can make retail businesses successful online.
 A smooth user experience is definitely one of them, just like being able to ship new features regularly.
 To achieve this, good collaboration between designers and developers is needed, so no information is lost.
 Working on a large project is a bit like when you used to have to pass on a sentence to your neighbor in class - by the time the end of the chain was reached, the sentence had changed completely.

+You could try to reinvent the wheel to avoid these issues, but there are better solutions.
 To be able to adapt quickly and stay consistent in the design of all their digital applications, most companies use a design system.
 It’s a well-documented, overarching set of rules and agreements on how to create products and communications by using components.
 The single source of truth, you might say.